eozyurt/LSE_NHS_Diagnostic_Analysis_using_Python/README.md

 In Part 4 I identified seasonal trends.
 I used the nc DataFrame to explore daily trends, and the ar DataFrame to explore monthly trends.
 I also looked at regional differences and most of my analyses involved grouping data by one or more variables to count the total number of appointments under different scenarios.
 Finally I looked at resource utilisation using the 1.2 million appointments a day figure given in the Week 6 assignment.

 I also carried out the Twitter analysis using the data provided, but decided against exploring this further as it was not directly relevant to my area of focus.

+Please find the 'erdi_ozyurt (AutoRecovered).pdf' for more information.